 Ohio State has long been a center for atomic, molecular and optical physics (AMO physics).
 The research program in AMO goes beyond traditional spectroscopic studies, encompassing laser physics, ultrafast optical physics, laser-plasma processes, investigations of planetary atmospheres and the interstellar medium, optical cooling and trapping of atoms, network and quantum information sciences.
 The department enjoys collaborations with strong laser groups in the Department of Chemistry including the Laser Spectroscopy Facility, which is a state-of-the-art laser laboratory.
 In addition, Ohio State is a leader in ultrafast technologies to study atoms and molecules, ranging from isolated laser matter interactions to solvent-solute interactions in liquids to laser-induced fusion processes.

-- Quantum electronics working with millimeter and submillimeter waves; laboratory astrophysics and upper atmosphere physics; molecular collisions and chemical
+- Quantum electronics working with millimeter and submillimeter waves; laboratory astrophysics and upper atmosphere physics; molecular collisions and chemical physics.

 - Network science studying the dynamics of networks.